 You can specify your drivers for the data source if you do not want to download the provided drivers.
 For more information about creating a database connection with your driver, see Add a user driver to an existing connection.

 From the Instance list, select the instance to connect to (for example,

 From the Authentication list, select the authentication type:

-User and Password requires a username and a password.
+User & Password: connect by using a username and a password.

-Domain credentials requires a domain, a username, and a password.
+Domain credentials: connect by using a domain, a username, and a password.